namirsab/react-rick-and-morty-exercise/README.md

 - The all caracters page (`/characters`) can filter by `name` and/or `status`

+### SUPER BONUS

+- The characters can be favourited.
+Favourited characters ids are stored in localStorage
+  - Visually this could be implemented with something like a "bookmark" or "like" toggle.
+- There is a "Favourites" page that fetches and renders only the favourites characters.

 ## Tips

 - Look at the wireframes and plan your approach.
 Smaller tasks are easier to finish